Bank of Saint George: Operations

 Legislators, therefore, ought not to trust the future government of a state entirely to chance, but ought to provide a system of laws to regulate the administration of public affairs.
 Effects will always correspond to causes; and wise regulations in any commonwealth are the most valuable legacy that can be left to future ages.
 In the smallest court or office, the stated forms and methods, by which business must be conducted, are found to be a considerable check on the natural depravity of mankind.
 Why should not the case be the same in public affairs?
 Can we ascribe the stability and wisdom of the Venetian government, through so many ages, to any thing but the form of government?
 And is it not easy to point out those defects in the original constitution, which produced the tumultuous governments of Athens and Rome, and ended at last in the ruin of these two famous republics?
 And so little dependance has this affair on the humours and education of particular men, that one part of the same republic may be wisely conducted, and another weakly, by the same men, merely on account of the difference of the forms and institutions, by which these parts are regulated.
 Historians inform us that this was actually the case of Genoa.
 For while the state was always full of sedition, and tumult, and disorder, the bank of St. George, which had become a considerable part of the people, was conducted, for several ages, with the utmost integrity and wisdom.

-Thomas Babington Macaulay in his History of England referred to the Bank of Saint George in relation to the establishment of the Bank of England in 1694:No sooner had banking become a separate and important trade, than men began to discuss with earnestness the question whether it would be expedient to erect a national bank...
+Thomas Babington Macaulay in his work The History of England (1848) referred to the Bank of Saint George in relation to the establishment of the Bank of England in 1694:No sooner had banking become a separate and important trade, than men began to discuss with earnestness the question whether it would be expedient to erect a national bank...
 Two public banks had long been renowned throughout Europe, the Bank of Saint George at Genoa, and the Bank of Amsterdam.
 The immense wealth which was in the keeping of those establishments, the confidence they inspired, the prosperity which they had created, their stability, tried by panics, by wars, by revolutions and found proof against all, were favourite topics.
 The Bank of Saint George had nearly completed its third century.
 It had begun to receive deposits and to make loans before Columbus had crossed the Atlantic, before Gama had turned the Cape, when Christian Emperor was reigning at Constantinople, when a Mahomedan Sultan was reigning at Granada, when Florence was a Republic, when Holland obeyed a hereditary prince.
 All these things has changed.
 New continents and new oceans had been discovered.
-The Turk was at Constantinople: the Castilian was at Granada: Florence had its hereditary Prince: Holland was a Republic: but the Bank of Saint George was still receiving deposits and making loans...Why should not the Bank of London be as great and as durable as the Banks of Genoa and of Amsterdam?
+The Turk was at Constantinople: the Castilian was at Granada: Florence had its hereditary Prince: Holland was a Republic: but the Bank of Saint George was still receiving deposits and making loans...
+Why should not the Bank of London be as great and as durable as the Banks of Genoa and of Amsterdam?